mcguffin/wp-access-areas/README.txt

 = Does it mess up my database? =

 Well, it makes changes to your database, but it won't make a mess out of it.
 Upon install it does two things:
-1. It creates a table names {$wp_prefix}_disclosure_userlabels.
+1. It creates a table named ´{$wp_prefix}_disclosure_userlabels´.
 The access areas you define are here.
 2. It adds three columns to Your Posts tables: post_view_cap and post_comment_cap.

 Upon uninstall these changes will be removed completely, as well as it will remove any custom generated capability from Your user's profiles.